Chihiro-lee/CADA/README.md

 An application update can only be performed if the MCU is in the receiving update state (see Section **LED signals**).
 In order to enter this state, the running program must call the `callReceiveUpdate()` function from the `RAhook.h` header file (as is the case when loading the TCM with the default application).
 When the MCU is ready to receive the update execute the `/toolchain/loadProgram.py` python script, passing as arguments the final application binary (e.g. `deployable.out`) and the serial port name (e.g. `/dev/ttyACM1` on Linux or `COM4` on Windows).
 NB: The serial port might change across executions or systems, please check the serial ports available on your system (especially those that become available as soon as the MCU board is plugged through the USB port).

 If the serial port is correct, the script will start uploading the various chunks of the application, waiting for some acknowledgments.
 As soon as the upload is finished, the script will output a *File sent* to the terminal and the TCM will begin its deployment operations.
 As soon as the TCM receives the image it will verify it.
-If the image is verified with success and the binary does not contain unsafe code (as should be the case if properly compiled using SYSNAME toolchain), then it should be lunched by the TCM.
+If the image is verified with success and the binary does not contain unsafe code (as should be the case if properly compiled using CADA toolchain), then it should be lunched by the TCM.
 Otherwise, the TCM will restart the update process and wait for another valid image.

 Be aware that the code in this repository is compatible with the MSP430 family of microcontroller.
 However, the code, along with some of the toolchain components, needs to be updated to work with anything different than an MSP430f5529 MCU.

 ## LED signals
-The following table shows the current SYSNAME' usage of the various LEDs.
+The following table shows the current CADA' usage of the various LEDs.

 | Green LED | Red LED | Description |
 | --------- | ------- | ----------- |